 Chronic Heel Pain?
 4 Simple Fixes for Your Plantar Fasciitis

 Suffering from chronic heel pain?
 You may have plantar fasciitis.
-Get some tips on simple home treatments to help you get back on your feet.
+Get tips on simple home remedies to help you get back on your feet.

 If you’re dealing with chronic heel pain, one likely culprit is plantar fasciitis.
 It’s a common foot injury that can cause a stabbing pain in the bottom of your foot near the heel.
 It sometimes resolves on its own, but there are a few simple home treatments that also can help.